-The CDRP will continue to manage and support the Prevent and Deter Panel; a multi agency group that assesses targeted individuals, who's current behaviour signals potential for future offending.
+The CDRP will continue to support the Prevent and Deter Panel; a multi agency group that assesses targeted individuals, who's current behaviour signals potential for future offending.
 The group works together to attempt to stop this offending behaviour through education, diversionary activities and other early interventions in addition to providing the information needed for relevant court action.

-Furthermore, the Partnership will support the role out of a co-ordinated approach to those individuals who cause excessive strains on resources within partner organisations.
+Furthermore, the Partnership will support the Integrated Offender Management Group in order to contribute to a reduction in re-offending.
+This Group provides a co-ordinated approach to those individuals who cause excessive strains on resources within partner organisations.
 Following the principles of integrated offender management, the Partnership will bring together relevant parties to assess these individuals and put action in place to address their offending or problematic behaviour.